jeffreyyoung/single-table-dynamo/README.md

 }
 ```

-When we create and save an object, depending on the indexes defined for an object, we add values to some of the indexed properties
+When we create and save an object, depending on the indexes defined for an object, we set some of the indexed properties

 So for the following repo: